opsani/skopos-sample-app/README.md

 * Result: http://my-ip-or-host:8881/

 ### Upgrade to a new version
 This repository contains a second model, where the versions of two of the components - result and vote - are updated to 2.0.
 You can load the new model with the command below.
-Skopos would generate a plan for getting from the current state (v 1.0) to the desired state as described in the model (v2.0 of vote and result components).
+Skopos would generate a plan for getting from the current state (v1.0) to the desired state as described in the model (v2.0 of vote and result components).

 ```